 5. It helps you lose weight

 This, combined with its ability to eliminate fluid retention and promote detox, helps you lose weight gradually while improving your health.
-These benefits can be attributed to the content of vitamin C, pectin, and caffeine.

 You want to know more?
 Boost your metabolism and lose weight easily

 6. It improves digestion

 Tea with a little lemon juice added to it, lemon juice on an empty stomach, salad dressing with lemon juice… Any of these are very effective supplements for improving your digestion overall.

 Lemon juice prevents heartburn and helps your body digest fats.